idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 0 ChangeLog.md

 **Important!
 Do not update before exporting your current projects.
 Please complete all your translation projects in your current CafeTran version before updating.**

+## 2019 Croissant 10.1.2 (20190223)

+- Fixed automatic tagging of non-translatable fragments surrounded by brackets.
+- Distinction between exact fragment matches, exact segments matches and context matches in the Matchboard.
+Fragment matches are marked as "Fragm" and Context matches have the CTX label.

+## 2019 Croissant 10.1.1 (20190220)

+This update adds two shortcut options useful for French translators during typing - see the menu Resources > Text shortcuts:

+- Change double straight quotes to guillemets in French.
+- Add non-breaking space before some French punctuation characters.

+If the above options are on, they get activated automatically with French as the target language of the current project.
+The default shortcut to surround the word at the cursor with guillemets (CTRL + SHIFT + Quote) remains unchanged.

 ## 2019 Croissant 10.1 (20190218)

 The major changes in this version: